CASE STUDY · EST. 2011 · APAC

 Build-in improved ability to adapt to disruptive change in an iterative and low-risk way.

-ZXM mapped the programme’s delivery system before any recommendations were made, reading lead time, throughput, cycle time, cost of delivery, and defect rates across the Agile Release Trains.
+ZXM mapped the program’s delivery system before making any recommendations, reviewing lead time, throughput, cycle time, delivery cost, and defect rates across the Agile Release Trains.

 The primary finding was that the delivery system had drifted from its design intent.
 Scaled practices were in place on paper, but teams were operating in functional silos with downstream testing — which extended cycle time and concentrated defect risk at integration.
 Waterfall sequencing persisted inside Sprints, with six to nine months of upfront design absorbing capacity that could not respond to change.
-Prioritisation was absent: all projects ran simultaneously at equal priority, which produced no focus and eroded throughput across every stream.
-Quality standards were inconsistent, and the absence of a shared Definition of Done meant rework was absorbed invisibly into overtime rather than surfaced and resolved at the system level.
+Prioritisation was absent: all projects ran simultaneously with equal priority, resulting in a lack of focus and eroding throughput across every stream.
+Quality standards were inconsistent, and the absence of a shared Definition of Done meant that rework was absorbed invisibly into overtime rather than surfacing and being resolved at the system level.

 Each condition was independently verifiable and was confirmed across multiple Release Trains.
-Together they produced a programme that was measuring activity while value delivery stalled.
+Together, they produced a program that was measuring activity while value delivery stalled.

 The intervention targeted the delivery system, not the teams.
 ZXM’s recommendations addressed the structural conditions the diagnostic had named: team design was reconfigured to bring testing capability inside delivery teams, ending downstream integration risk.
 Cross-functional team formation replaced functional silos as the operating unit, which eliminated the handoff delays that had extended cycle times.
 Upfront design phases were removed in favour of value stream management, reducing total lead time.
 Prioritisation was introduced, concentrating capacity on the highest-impact work.
 A consistent Definition of Done was applied across all Agile Release Trains, creating a shared quality baseline and making rework visible before it reached overtime.